mynameisraj/soweb/README.markdown

     $ gulp

 To compile everything before starting up the development server.
+Gulp will then watch for any changes in JavaScript files.

 ## Running
+Once you run the `gulp` command - open up another terminal, navigate to the project, and then run:

     $ python run.py runserver